 3. After watching the video clip students retell the procedure of washing hair in space, one by one, as a chain story, until they repeat the whole procedure (this is a good way of practising the Present Simple Tense).

 You can attract your students’ attention and engage them in speaking activities if you show them a video clip about something that has happened recently.
 For example, I showed my students the video clip about Airbus ditching into Hudson River in January 2009, a day after that really happened; it was the latest news (and, fortunately, a good one because all the passengers and crew survived the crash).
 The lesson was very dynamic and my students very active, motivated and engaged in conversation.

-Using funny and interesting clips is, also, a very good way to engage your students when they are very tired and do not feel like studying (e.g. the last class on Friday, or at the end of a term), and they will learn English without even noticing that they are engaged in learning.
-However, fun should not be the aim of the lesson, but a by-product of an interesting lesson with low affective filters in regards to practicing and learning a second language.
+Using funny and interesting clips is, also, a very good way to engage your students when they are tired or do not feel like studying (e.g. the last class on Friday, or at the end of a term).
+They will learn English without even noticing that they are engaged in learning.
+It is very important to have in mind, though, that fun should not be the aim of the lesson, but a by-product of an interesting lesson with low affective filters in regards to practising and learning a second language.

 Lesson 5: Murmuration

-Watching an interesting video clip about something unusual, something your students have never heard or seen before can be an interesting way for starting a spontaneous conversation, for example, about how they felt while they were watching the video clip, whether they were excited, surprised, amazed, frightened, fascinated, inspired, relaxed, bored, shocked, confused, annoyed etc. (i.e. a good way for practicing past participle adjectives).
+Watching an interesting video clip about something unusual, something your students have never heard or seen before can be motivating for starting a spontaneous conversation, for example, about how they felt while they were watching the video clip, whether they were excited, surprised, amazed, frightened, fascinated, inspired, relaxed, bored, shocked, confused, annoyed etc. (i.e. a good way for practicing past participle adjectives).

 Lesson 6: My personal theme song